 To Florence airport FLR: you first need to reach Florence train station Santa Maria Novella by either bus or train (both direct).
 Once in Santa Maria Novella, you can reach the airport by either taxi or bus.

 - 7 nights in selected 3-star hotels and agriturismi, private en-suite rooms

 - 7 breakfasts

 - Transfer from San Miniato train station to the hotel

-- Luggage transfers on all walking days (1 pc per person up to 15 kg; each additional paid should be paid)
+- Luggage transfers on all walking days (1 piece per person up to 20kg; each additional piece should be paid)

-- Holiday information pack including GPS-checked and regularly updated route notes and maps (digital copy sent by email and a hard copy delivered at first hotel) & pilgrim passport
+- Holiday information pack including GPS-checked and regularly updated route notes and maps (digital copy sent by email and a hard copy delivered at the first hotel) and pilgrim passport

 - 24/7 phone support by our local office/representative

 - Lunches and 6 dinners, drinks and snacks

 - Travel insurance (required – get a quote online)